 This is the first phase of the semester-long project.
 It serves as a good litmus test–if you struggle implementing it once you understand the problem, you’re likely to flounder in the rest of the class.

 The problem description can be found here; you’ll need to read through it before understanding this assignment.
+Most students will find the C++ resources helpful.

 The Assignment